rlsch/depth-flexion-conversion/README.md

 Depth images are converted into a derived feature image that allows classical computer vision algorithm to detect features, like with classical camera images.

-This repository belongs to the IROS 2023 publication "Converting Depth Images and Point Clouds for Feature-based Pose Estimation" by Lösch et.al (see section Citing / Citation).
+This repository belongs to the IROS 2023 publication "Converting Depth Images and Point Clouds for Feature-based Pose Estimation" by Lösch et.al (see section [How to cite](#how-to-cite)).

 ### Abstract